 About 10ha of the study area (63%) is deemed to be of High botanical sensitivity (see Figure 2).
 This area supports the two plant SoCC recorded on site, as well as being home to the bulk of the plant diversity (>70%).
-The remainder of the site (about 5ha) is deemed to be of Medium botanical sensitivity, and includes the area of deeper soil along the western boundary and the previously disturbed area in the north.
+The remainder of the site (about 5ha) is deemed to be of Medium or Medium to High botanical sensitivity, and includes the area of deeper soil along the western boundary (Medium), the previously disturbed area in the north (Medium), and the brushcut area in the southeast (Medium - High).